arcadelab/deepdrr/README.md

 ## Latest Development of CISII Project

 New Features: 1.
 Segmentation pipeline using nnU-Net and CT-ORG; 2.
-New utility named 'use_nnunet' for assigning materials; 3.
+New utility named `use_nnunet` for assigning materials; 3.
 Codes for downstream nodule insertion and detection task.

 ### Segmentation pipeline using nnU-Net